Jim Lane (politician): Civil War

 During the American Civil War, in addition to his Senate service, Lane formed a brigade of "Jayhawkers" known as the "Kansas Brigade", or "Lane's Brigade", composed of the Third, Fourth, and Fifth Kansas Volunteers.
 He commanded the force into action against pro-Southern General Sterling Price of Missouri in the Battle of Dry Wood Creek, as Price began an offensive early in the War to retake Missouri for the pro-Confederate state government that had been deposed by pro-Union forces around St. Louis.
 Lane lost the battle but stayed behind and attacked pro-South areas in Missouri behind Price.
 During the subsequent Siege of Lexington, General John Charles Fremont ordered General Henry Lane to make a "demonstration along the Kansas Missouri border with his Jayhawkers".
 Lane acted gladly on Fremont's official authorization for a raid into Missouri.
 He raided the village of Morristown near the state line, burned it and swept a wide path of pillage, arson and murder of private citizens through the Missouri territory six miles wide and fifteen miles long.
-However as it turns out it had little to no effect on Mulligan.
+However, as it turns out it had little to no effect on Mulligan.
 "His raids culminated in the Sacking of Osceola, in which Lane's forces killed at least nine men, then pillaged, looted, and then burned the town; these events inspired the novel Gone to Texas by Forrest Carter, which was the basis for the 1976 Clint Eastwood movie The Outlaw Josey Wales.
 Lane was criticized for his violence in Osceola, most severely by General Henry Halleck, then Commander of the Department of Missouri.
 Of their actions, he would state: "The course pursued by those under Lane and Jennison has turned against us many thousands who were formerly Union men.
-A few more such raids will make this State unanimous against us."
+A few more such raids, in connection with the ultra speeches made by leading men in Congress, will make the State as unanimous against us as is Eastern Virginia."
 Thus, Lane's Brigade was ended.